electron-userland/electron-builder/multi-platform-build.md

 To build pacman: `sudo apt-get install --no-install-recommends -y bsdtar`.

-To build snap *if and only of you have custom stage packages* (if you don't have custom snap build configuration, you don't need to install).
+To build snap *if and only if you have custom stage packages* (if you don't have custom snap build configuration, you don't need to install).
 See [snapcraft](https://snapcraft.io/snapcraft) in Store.
 ```
 sudo snap install snapcraft --classic
 sudo snap install multipass --beta --classic